TACTiS: Transformer-Attentional Copulas for Time Series: Related Work

-\paragraphtight{Probabilistic Multivariate Methods} Narrowing attention to methods carrying out probabilistic forecasting of the joint distribution of a multivariate stochastic process, DeepAR \cite{salinas2020deepar} computes an iterated one-step-ahead Monte Carlo approximation of the predictive distribution by sampling from a fixed functional form whose parameters are the result of a recurrent neural network (RNN).
-Likewise, \citet{rasul2021autoregressive} propose instead to model the predictive joint one-step-ahead distribution using a denoising diffusion process \cite{ho2020denoising,sohl-dickstein2015deep}; however, with the diffusion dynamics conditioned on an RNN, the model cannot easily deal with missing values or irregularly sampled time series. \citet{rasul2021multivariate} propose to model the predictive joint one-step-ahead distribution by a multivariate normalizing flow \cite{Papamakarios2021normalizing}, parametrized by either a RNN or a transformer.
+\paragraphtight{Probabilistic Multivariate Methods} Narrowing attention to methods carrying out probabilistic forecasting of the joint distribution of a multivariate stochastic process, DeepAR \citep{salinas2020deepar} computes an iterated one-step-ahead Monte Carlo approximation of the predictive distribution by sampling from a fixed functional form whose parameters are the result of a recurrent neural network (RNN).
+Likewise, \citet{rasul2021autoregressive} propose instead to model the predictive joint one-step-ahead distribution using a denoising diffusion process \citep{ho2020denoising,sohl-dickstein2015deep}; however, with the diffusion dynamics conditioned on an RNN, the model cannot easily deal with missing values or irregularly sampled time series. \citet{rasul2021multivariate} propose to model the predictive joint one-step-ahead distribution by a multivariate normalizing flow \citep{Papamakarios2021normalizing}, parametrized by either a RNN or a transformer.
+For general density estimation, \citet{uria2014deep} propose an order-agnostic autoregressive density estimator based on neural networks, with \citet{hoogeboom2022autoregressive} extending the approach to diffusion models; both are related to the autoregressive copula decomposition that we propose herein.